auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 ```

-## Problem #3: Sum of Digits
+### Problem #3: Sum of Digits

-Read a four-digit integer from the standard input and find the sum of all its digits.
+Read a four-digit integer from standard input and calculate the sum of all its digits.
+Use the `abs` function from the `cstdlib` header to find the absolute value of the integer.

-### Sample Input and Output
+#### Sample Input and Output

 ```
 Enter a four-digit integer: 1237
-The sum of all digits is 13
+The sum of all digits is 13.

 ```

-## Problem #4: Inches to Centimeters Converter
+### Problem #4: Inches to Centimeters Converter

 Create an application that converts inches to centimeters.
-Note that one inch is equal to 2.54 centimeters.
-Try to use a constant here.
+Note that one inch equals 2.54 centimeters.
+Use a constant to represent this conversion factor.
+Also, use the `fixed` and `setprecision` manipulators from the `iomanip` library to format the numeric output, ensuring that the result displays two decimal places.

-### Sample Input and Output
+#### Sample Input and Output

 ```
 Enter the length in inches: 17
-17.00 in. = 43.18 cm.
+17.00 in. = 43.18 cm;

 ```

-## Problem #5: Fahrenheit to Celsius Converter
+### Problem #5: Fahrenheit to Celsius Converter

 Create an application that converts degrees Fahrenheit to degrees Celsius.
 Use the following formula to convert the values:

 $\degree C = \frac{5}{9} \times ( \degree F - 32 )$

+Use the `fixed` and `setprecision` manipulators from the `iomanip` library to format the numeric output, ensuring that the result displays two decimal places.

-### Sample Input and Output
+#### Sample Input and Output

 ```
 Enter the temperature in degrees Fahrenheit: 114